edofreeg/pokemon/README.md

 # pokemon
-pokedex with pokemon stats and other info like evolution status or geneneration
+pokedex with pokemon stats and other info like evolution status or geneneration.
+An exploratory data analysis is done.